-Here's the good news: 2018 holiday retail sales are expected to increase by roughly 5% over last year, totaling nearly $720 billion.
-Customer spending is expected to increase by 4% over last year, hitting its highest average yet.
-And it's estimated that 30% of retailers' yearly sales will occur during the holiday season, with 32% of the traffic being first-time customers.
+Here's the good news: 2019 holiday retail sales are expected to increase by roughly 4% over last year, totaling nearly $730 billion.
+Customer spending is expected to increase by 4% over last year, and it's that estimated up to 30% of retailers' yearly sales will occur during the holiday season, despite this year's being shorter than ever due to Thanksgiving falling late in the month.

 Things are looking pretty bright, so what's the bad news?